iluwatar/java-design-patterns/delegation/README.md

 ## Intent

-The Delegation pattern in Java allows an object to delegate one or more tasks to a helper object.
-It is a technique where an object expresses certain behavior but actually delegates responsibility for implementing that behavior to an associated helper object.
+To allow an object to delegate responsibility for a task to another helper object.

 ## Explanation